erwa/monero-tracing/README.md

 The generated data looks at blocks 0 through 2077094.

-A brief description of the main data files follows:
+A brief description of the main data files and how they were generated is given below:

-* TxHashesAll - a list of all the transaction hashes for the blocks analyzed
+* TxHashesAll - a list of all the transaction hashes for the blocks analyzed.
+Generated using [GetAllTxs.java]().
+In the following descriptions, `txId` is an index that maps to line number (txId - 1) of this file.
 * InputKeysAll - a list of all the transaction output (TXO) public keys used as inputs in the above transactions
 * TxInputsAll - each line is "txId inputIdx keyId1 keyId2 ...", where `txId` maps to line number (txId - 1) of TxHashesAll, `inputIdx` is the `inputIdx`th input (0-indexed) of the transaction, and each `keyId` maps to line number (keyId - 1) of InputKeysAll.
 * InputsReduced - same format as TxInputsAll, after running zero-mixin chain analysis and removing spent outputs